HugoSchweke/QSproteome_protocol/README.md

 - Install the Phenix software suite.
 You can download it here: [Link](https://phenix-online.org/download/)

-- Export the path to phenix
+- Export the path to phenix in your bashrc:
 ```bash
 cat "export PHENIX_CLASHSCORE=PATHTOPHENIX/build/bin/phenix.clashscore" >> ~/.bashrc
 source ~/.bashrc